 '''

 from structlog import PrintLogger

 PrintLogger().msg('hello')

 hello

+'''

 Useful if you just capture your stdout with tools like runit or if you forward your stderr to syslog.

 Also very useful for testing and examples since logging is sometimes finicky in doctests.

-msq (message)

-Print message.
+msg (message) Print message.

-err (message)
+err (message) Print message.

-Print message.
+debug (message) Print message.

-info(message)

-Print message.
+info (message) Print message.

-warning(message)

-Print message.
+warning (message) Print message.

-error (message)

-Print message.
+error (message) Print message.

-critical (message)

-Print message.
+critical (message) Print message.

-log (message)

-Print message.
+log (message) Print message.

 class structlog.ReturnLogger

 Returns the string that it's called with.

+'''

 from structlog import ReturnLogger

 ReturnLogger().msg('hello')

 'hello'

+ReturnLogger().msg('hello', when='again')

+(('hello',), {'when': 'again'})

+'''

 Useful for unit tests.
+Changed in version 0.3.0: Allow for arbitrary arguments and keyword arguments to be passed in.

+'''

+msg(args, kw)

+Return tuple of args, kw or just args [0] if only one arg passed

+err (args, kw)

+Return tuple of args, kw or just args [0] if only one arg passed

+debug (args, kw)

+Return tuple of args, kw or just args [0] if only one arg passed

+info(args, kw)

+Return tuple of args, kw or just args [0] if only one arg passed

+warning(args, kw)

+Return tuple of args, kw or just args [0] if only one arg passed

+error (args, kw)

+Return tuple of args, kw or just args [0] if only one arg passed

+critical (args, kw)

+Return tuple of args, kw or just args [0] if only one arg passed

+log (args, kw)

+Return tuple of args, kw or just args [0] if only one arg passed

+'''

 exception structlog.DropEvent

-'''